Published market hub · 2026-05

 Sources and method

 Cleveland, OH dashboard with city, metro, and ZIP evidence labeled separately..
-Public pages summarize source classes and screening method, not the raw research ledger.
+Public pages summarize the sources and method behind each read without exposing the underlying research record.

 Application next step